 Earth, coffee, ripe blackcurrant, blackberry, salted caramel.
 Full to medium-bodied with softened tannins, hyper agile on the palate.
 Amazing.
-Artwork by Stéphane Derenoncourt. — 17 days ago
+Artwork by Stéphane Derenoncourt. — a year ago

 On the nose; dark currants, stewed styled blackberries, dark cherries, black plum, blueberries top nose, black raspberries, strawberries haunt here & there, semi-sweet tarry notes, dark chocolate, dry clay, loamy dry top soil, leather, lead pencil shavings, cedar, black tea, decayed red florals with fresh violets.